voxel51/fiftyone/docs/source/user_guide/brain.rst

   that can help you answer many important questions about your data, from identifying the most critical failure modes of your model, to isolating examples of critical scenarios, to recommending new samples to add to your training dataset, and more!
-The FiftyOne Brain provies a poweful :meth:`compute_visualization() <fiftyone.brain.compute_visualization>` method that you can use to generate out-of-the-box or highly customized visualizations of your samples and labels.
+The FiftyOne Brain provides a powerful :meth:`compute_visualization() <fiftyone.brain.compute_visualization>` method that you can use to generate out-of-the-box or highly customized visualizations of your samples and labels.